ahammadshawki8/Math-and-Programming/README.md

 # Math-and-Programming
-Book Template written by @ahammadshawki8 and @Arko07-quanta.
+Book Template which is written by @ahammadshawki8 and @Arko07-quanta.

 ![pic](mathpro.jpg)